MuG: A Multimodal Classification Benchmark on Game Data with Tabular, Textual, and Visual Fields: Introduction

 \section{Introduction}

 The world surrounding us is multimodal.
-Recently, multimodal learning has attracted much attention from the machine learning community because the multimodal perception ability is one of the key abilities for many tasks.
-For instance, in information retrieval (IR), users may ask IR algorithms to retrieve images from text queries or retrieve documents from video queries~\cite{zeng2021pan,tian2022multimodal}.
-The input query can be multimodal~\cite{tahmasebzadeh2021geowine} where users are interested in finding a place to visit given an image of a beach and a complementary description "near my city".
-Moreover, the multimodal perception ability is also in great demand by many other tasks such as question-answering~\cite{antol2015vqa,talmor2020multimodalqa,lu2022good}, interactive robots~\cite{nie2021mmrobot,sampat2022reasoning}, precision medicine~\cite{soenksen2022mmhealthcare,lin2020predicting,gupta2020classification}, conditioned content generation~\cite{hossain2019comprehensive,parikh2020totto,wu2022text,agostinelli2023musiclm} and so on.

-Real-world data is typically stored in well-structured databases that contain tabular fields, with textual and visual fields co-occurred to enhance the user experience by enabling applications to respond to a broader range of inputs and provide more intuitive and engaging interactions.
+Real-world data is often stored in well-structured databases that contain tabular fields, with textual and visual fields co-occurring.
 Numerous automated classification systems have been deployed on these multimodal data to provide efficient and scalable services.
-For instance, medical decision support systems~\cite{soenksen2022mmhealthcare} utilize patients' electronic health record data that contains tabular inputs (\eg, ages, genders, races), textual inputs (\eg, notes, prescriptions, written reports), and visual inputs (\eg, x-rays, magnetic resonance imaging, ct-scans).
-Similarly, e-commerce product classification systems~\cite{erickson2022multimodal} assign categories to a product based on its categorical/numerical quantities, textual descriptions, and teasing pictures.
+For instance, medical decision support systems~\cite{soenksen2022mmhealthcare} utilize patients' electronic health record data that contains tabular inputs (\eg, ages, genders, races), textual inputs (\eg, notes, prescriptions, written reports), and visual inputs (\eg, x-rays, magnetic resonance imaging, ct-scans) to help precise disease prediction.
+Similarly, e-commerce product classification systems~\cite{erickson2022multimodal} categorize products based on their categorical/numerical quantities, textual descriptions, and teasing pictures, thus enhancing user search experiences and recommendation outcomes.
 Therefore, accurate classification models for table-text-image input are desired.